picardthibault/node-package-notifier/docs/privacy-policy.md

 Node-package-notifier does not retain Your Personnal Data.

 # Other Websites
-Node-package-notifier use other websites that are not operated by Us to fetch information.
+Node-package-notifier use other websites that are not operated by node-package-notifier to fetch information.

 Node-package-notifier have no control over and assume no responsibility for the content, privacy policies or practices of any third party sites or services.